lmc2179/lmc2179.github.io/drafts/pdp.md

 plt.show()
 ```

+Oh no

+If we are working with linearity assumptions, this is where we stop - we include the above plot in our report, with an asterisk that the relationship isn't exactly linear

+We might expand our model to consider nonlinear and interaction terms, fair enough

+In the next section, we'll introduce a tool that lets us get past this and directly interpret our best-fitting model

 # Option 3: Build a complex model and use a partial dependence plot

+So the model with the best out-of-sample performance is a random forest, okay fair enough

+But under the hood a random forest includes a whole bunch of decisions trees combined in an opaque way

+We can look at the information gain, that's useful but it just tells us "this variable is important"

+"What happens to NOX when all other variables are held constant"

+1. Set all NOX to some value, leaving all other variables the same
+2. Predict
+3. Average
+Repeat

 ```python
 rf_model = RandomForestRegressor(n_estimators=100).fit(X, y)